ItsThatDude/jit-access-controller/docs/docs/getting-started/policies.md

 ---
 sidebar_position: 3
-description: Creating JITAccess policies
+description: Creating Jit-access policies
 ---

 # Policies

 ## Create a policy

-JITAccess utilizes policies to enforce who can restrict access to resources.
+Jit-access utilizes policies to enforce who can restrict access to resources.

 The following policy allows `user1` to request either the `view` role, or adhoc permissions to get and modify pods in the `example-ns` namespace.